Commercial and Industrial Torsion Springs

 There are five characteristics of torsion springs: 1.
 Inside Diameter (ID), 2. wire size, 3. length, 4. wind, and 5. end types.
 For each torsion spring you plan on replacing, you will need to obtain each measurement.

-Each measurement must be made carefully for your to receive the proper replacement springs.
+Each measurement must be made carefully for you to receive the proper replacement springs.
 See our How to Measure Torsion Springs page for more information on obtaining these dimensions.

 To measure springs on the inside of duplex or triplex systems, you will have to first unwind the spring system and remove the cones to access the internal spring.